Mount Allison provides a host of academic resources to help with your transition to university.

 Whatever your need, you will find uniquely personal programs or services with one-on-one support to make your university experience a success.

-Academic advising is available to assist all students from year one to graduation.
+Academic advising is available to assist all new and returning students from year one to graduation.
+Students can get help planning their academics through:

-Academic supports and resources are available to students who would like additional support with their academic work, including:
+Academic supports are available to students who would like additional support with their academic work, including:

 - Writing Resource Centre